justinnoor/freebsd-handbook-pf-prio/README.md

 ## Prioritizing traffic with prio

 [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) processes packets on a first-come-first-serve basis.
 This may not be optimal for high traffic applications.
 It may be in our interest to filter certain packets before others.
 This we can do with the `set prio` option, which prioritizes packets according to a number range of 0 thru 7.
 Zero is the slowest, and seven is the fastest.
-The `set prio` is actually enabled by default with a priority of 3.
+The `set prio` option is enabled by default with a priority of 3.
 When we use it we are effectively overriding the default value.

 Increase the priority of inbound SSH traffic:
 ```